peytoncordero/DRI25/data-literacies.md

     - 'Lisa Rhody'

 before getting started:
-    - "[Download the workshop dataset](https://raw.githubusercontent.com/GC-DRI/DRI24/main/uploads/data-literacies/Research_Data_DRI24.csv). (recommended) The dataset, `Research_Data_DRI24.csv`, will be used throughout the challenges in the workshop.
+    - "[Download the workshop dataset](https://raw.githubusercontent.com/GC-DRI/DRI24/main/uploads/data-literacies/Research_Data_DRI24.csv). (required) The dataset, `Research_Data_DRI24.csv`, will be used throughout the challenges in the workshop.
 This dataset is the responses collected from the DRI 2024 attendees.
 You can download the file by selecting the 'Download' icon below.

     <Download files='Research_Data_DRI24.csv'>